Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe introduction to horses.

 Are You Planning to Travel With Your Ponies to Outside Events?

-It was a learning curve for me with all the things I would encounter when taking my ponies out and about—things like loud music to a rock wall that kids climbed and swung around on, to bullwhips, bagpipes, huge balloons, and people in weird costumes.
-Just when I think I have seen it all another challenge arises!
+It was a learning curve for me with all the things I would encounter when taking my ponies out and about—from things like loud music and a rock wall that kids climbed and swung around on, to bullwhips, bagpipes, huge balloons, and people in weird costumes.
+Just when I think I have seen it all, another challenge arises!

 We ran two strings of pony-ride ponies basically.
 The "A" team, as my dad calls them, are the ones that have proven that they can handle pretty much any commotion and keep their wits about them.
 They also are the most mannerly for the kids walking them and stand well for riders on and off.